-Explore the latest in glaucoma from The JAMA Network, including advances in understanding its epidemiology, etiology, prevention, diagnosis, and treatment.
+Explore the latest in glaucoma, including advances in understanding its epidemiology, etiology, prevention, diagnosis, and treatment.

-This cohort study examines the use of topographic measures to determine the rates of change in thinning of the retinal nerve fiber layer in patients with primary open-angle glaucoma.
+This cohort study investigates the association of blood pressure with rates of change in the macular ganglion cell complex among patients with glaucoma.

 Customize your JAMA Network experience by selecting one or more topics from the list below.